Jefferson County Court Records Search

 Searching Criminal Records

-Criminal case information can be searched through WCCA by defendant name, date of birth, or case number.
-In-person searches are available at the public access terminal in Room C1080.
-Copies of criminal case documents cost $1.25 per page, with an additional $5.00 for certification.
+Look up criminal case information through WCCA using a defendant's name, date of birth, or case number.
+If you'd rather search in person, the public access terminal in Room C1080 is available at no charge.
+Copies of criminal case documents cost $1.25 per page; add $5.00 if you need certification.

 Sheriff's Office Records

-The Jefferson County Sheriff’s Office maintains arrest reports, incident reports, and other law enforcement records.
-To request records from the Sheriff’s Office, you may:
+The Jefferson County Sheriff's Office keeps arrest reports, incident reports, and other law enforcement records.
+To request these records, you can:

-- Email your request to openrecords@jeffersoncountywi.gov with names, dates, locations, and incident details.
+• Email your request to openrecords@jeffersoncountywi.gov — include names, dates, locations, and any relevant incident details.

 Jefferson County Sheriff's Office